 Kim Coco Iwamoto — 2019 Honolulu Pride Grand Marshal.

-We’re honored to announce that Kim Coco Iwamoto, a long-time advocate who’s made outstanding contributions to our community, is this year’s Grand Marshal.
+Kim Coco Iwamoto, a long-time advocate who’s made outstanding contributions to our community, was the 2019 Honolulu Pride Grand Marshal.
+Kim Coco was also the recipient of the Hawaii LGBT Legacy Foundation’s 2019 Visionary Award.

 Kim Coco was born on Kauai and raised on Oahu.
 In1993, she was working in New York City’s fashion industry when she was terminated by her employer for being trans – there were no LGBT civil rights laws at that time.
 Soon after, Kim Coco became an early member of Transexual Menace, which mobilized street protests when trans people were murdered or left to die – they brought attention to the fact that trans lives mattered.